 Future guaranteed insurability – by including this option Bob will be able to increase the cover on the occurrence on certain life events eg marriage, taking out a mortgage, having children even if his health has deteriorated.

 Own Occupation TPD – a more expensive option than Any Occupation TPD but would still pay a lump sum benefit if Bob could no longer be a carpenter but could return to work in a lower paid job.

 What if Bob had these insurances?

-CASE: Married, no children and two incomes
+Case Study 2 - Married, no children and two incomes

 Mary and John are aged 30 and are both working in professional occupations earning $80,000 each.
 They have saved $50,000 which is earmarked for a deposit on the house they wish to buy together and start a family.
 In the meantime they pay rent and living expenses and try to save as much as possible.